JadeWeserPort: History and construction period

 There have been plans for expanding the commercial operations of the harbours of Wilhelmshaven for many years.
 Originally a naval base, the deep water of the Jade estuary became more and more attractive for merchant shipping with the growth of ships in the 20th century.
-In 1958 the first pier for deep draught tankers was built.
+In 1958 the first pier for deep-draft tankers was built.
 In 1993, local commercial associations made first plans for a major container terminal with initially four, later six, berths for large container vessels.